generate/generate/README.md

 * Get implementation help on [StackOverflow](http://stackoverflow.com/questions/tagged/generate) (please use the `gen` tag in questions)
 * **Gitter** Discuss Generate with us on [Gitter](https://gitter.im/generate)
 * If you publish an generator, thank you!
 To make your project as discoverable as possible, please add the keyword `generate-generator` to package.json.

-## About

-### Related projects

-Generate shares a common architecture and plugin ecosystem with the following libraries:

-* [assemble](https://www.npmjs.com/package/assemble): Assemble is a powerful, extendable and easy to use static site generator for node.js.
-Used… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Assemble is a powerful, extendable and easy to use static site generator for node.js.
-Used by thousands of projects for much more than building websites, Assemble is also used for creating themes, scaffolds, boilerplates, e-books, UI components, API docum")
-* [base](https://www.npmjs.com/package/base): base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting… [more](https://github.com/node-base/base) | [homepage](https://github.com/node-base/base "base is the foundation for creating modular, unit testable and highly pluggable node.js applications, starting with a handful of common methods, like `set`, `get`, `del` and `use`.")
-* [update](https://www.npmjs.com/package/update): Be scalable!
-Update is a new, open source developer framework and CLI for automating updates… [more](https://github.com/update/update) | [homepage](https://github.com/update/update "Be scalable!
-Update is a new, open source developer framework and CLI for automating updates of any kind in code projects.")
-* [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
-Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
-Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ### Contributing